bananekis/crypto-app/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Dive in to the Crypto world with all info about cryptocurrencies

+## Description

+Have you ever wondered and you didn't have all crypto infos by your side?
+With this app you are able to explore `stats`, `current market prices`, search `news` and look for most popular platforms.
+Thanks to the `rapid-api`, all data are real time using this API with `redux-toolkit API` management.
+Mobile-friendly

+## Home

+Global stats of all cryptocurrensies plus TOP 10 displayed cryptocurrencies with real-time data and news.

+## Cryptocurrencies

+View of TOP 100 cryptocurrencies with searchable field.

+## Cryptocurrencies (details)

+Showing a graph for particular cryptocurrency, its current market price with statistics and general info & link fetched from `rapid-api`

+## Platforms

+All available platforms where you can trade, buy & sell cryptocurrencies

+## News

+Latest bing news about cryptocurrencies with abbility to filter them by specifying the cryptocurrenty in the input field

+# NOTE
+`You must use your own rapid-API and replace.env.sample with real data.`

-## Available Scripts
+## Available scripts

-In the project directory, you can run:
+> In the project directory, you can run:

-### `yarn start`
+### `npm run`

-Runs the app in the development mode.\
+- Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `yarn test`
+### `npm test`

-Launches the test runner in the interactive watch mode.\
+- Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`
+### `npm build`

-Builds the app for production to the `build` folder.\
+- Builds the app for production to the `build` folder.\
   It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `yarn eject`
+### `npm eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.
+- This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).